Skip to main content

 Security and compliance

 Amazon DocumentDB supports RBAC with built-in roles.
 RBAC enables you to enforce least privilege as a best practice by restricting the actions that users are authorized to perform.
-For more information, see Amazon DocumentDB role-based access control .
+For more information, see Amazon DocumentDB role-based access control.

 Yes.
-Amazon DocumentDB allows you to encrypt your clusters using keys you manage through AWS Key Management Service (KMS) .
+Amazon DocumentDB allows you to encrypt your clusters using keys you manage through AWS Key Management Service (KMS).
 On a cluster running with Amazon DocumentDB encryption, data stored at rest in the underlying storage is encrypted, as are its automated backups, snapshots, and replicas in the same cluster.
 Encryption and decryption are handled seamlessly.
-For more information about the use of KMS with Amazon DocumentDB, see the Encrypting Amazon DocumentDB Data at Rest .
+For more information about the use of KMS with Amazon DocumentDB, see the Encrypting Amazon DocumentDB Data at Rest.

-Currently, encrypting an existing unencrypted Amazon DocumentDB cluster is not supported.
+Currently, encrypting an existing unencrypted Amazon DocumentDB instance is not supported.
 To use Amazon DocumentDB encryption for an existing unencrypted cluster, create a new cluster with encryption enabled and migrate your data into it.

 Major version upgrade